Typhoon Haima: Meteorological history

 At around 08:00 CST (00:00 UTC) on October 22, Haima became extratropical and accelerated northeastward.
 Emerging into Hangzhou Bay right before 20:00 CST (12:00 UTC), the low then entered the East China Sea and turned eastward.
 The system developed into a gale-force low near the Tokara Islands early on October 23.
 Tracking eastward south of Japan, the system weakened into a low below gale-force about 420 km east of Chichijima, at around 09:00 JST (00:00 UTC) on October 25.
 It then wandered around the area and dissipated early on October 26.

-Impact
+Preparations, impact and aftermath

 Philippines

 During the passage of Haima, Signal 5 was given by the PAGASA.
 According to the National Disaster Risk Reduction and Management Council (NDRRMC), Haima killed 18 people in total, and damages had reached up to ₱3.74 billion (US$77.6 million).

 Highest Public Storm Warning Signal

 Hong Kong

 The approach of Haima prompted the Hong Kong Observatory to issue the No. 8 Gale or Storm Signal; schools and businesses were suspended and roads and pavements empty as Haima passed as close as 110 km east-northeast of the city in the early afternoon of 21 October.
 “As the western part of Haima’s eyewall is rather close to Hong Kong, gales will affect the territory for some time,” said the observatory, warning the public to steer clear of the waterfront due to rough seas.
 However, many residents ignored the warning and watched the storm.
 Haima brought heavy rainfall and gusts of up to 105 kilometres per hour, as waves crashed over and flooded coastal roads and trees were knocked down by winds.
 Over 700 flights in and out of Hong Kong were cancelled, trading on the city's stock exchange was stopped on 21 October, and ferry services such as Hong Kong's famous cross-harbour Star Ferry were cancelled.
 All bus services were halted and underground metro trains were slowed.
 More than 20 shelters were set up by the government in preparation for the storm.
 One person was killed and damages have totalled to HK$5 billion (US$644.7 million).